Malden in Kanawha County, West Virginia — The American South (Appalachia)

 Erected by West Virginia Department of Culture and History.
 (Marker Number KA 3/KA 4.)

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Booker T. Washington (here, next to this marker); The Necessary Ingredient (a few steps from this marker); African Baptist Church (about 300 feet away, measured in a direct line); Rev. Ruffner's GraveRuffner Well (approx. ¼ mile away); Burning Spring Monument (approx. 2 miles away); Daniel Boone (approx. 2.6 miles away); a different marker also named Daniel Boone (approx. 2.6 miles away); Charleston 's Civil War Sites (approx. 2.7 miles away); Craik-Patton House (approx. 2.8 miles away).
-Touch for a list and map of all markers in Charleston.
+At least 8 other markers are within 2 miles of this location, measured as the crow flies.
+Booker T. Washington (here, next to this marker); The Necessary Ingredient (here, next to this marker); Lewis Ruffner (here, next to this marker); a different marker also named Booker T. Washington (a few steps from this marker); African Baptist Church (about 300 feet away, measured in a direct line); Rev. Ruffner's GraveRuffner Well (approx. ¼ mile away); Burning Spring Monument (approx. 2 miles away).
+Touch for a list and map of all markers in Malden.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has been replaced with the linked marker.

 Credits.
 This page was last revised on August 5, 2021.
 It was originally submitted on September 4, 2014, by PaulwC3 of Northern, Virginia.
 This page has been viewed 494 times since then and 24 times this year.
 Photos: 1, 2. submitted on September 3, 2012, by Don Morfe of Baltimore, Maryland.
 3. submitted on October 17, 2015, by Allen C. Browne of Silver Spring, Maryland. • Kevin W. was the editor who published this page.